Scholars of Distinction Awards may be earned in the following areas:

 To earn this recognition, students must complete required work in the Minnesota Academic Standards, demonstrate mastery of complex subject matter and apply their knowledge to challenging projects.
 Students may pursue one or more area of focus in any or all years of their K-12 education.
 Students are awarded in the areas of leadership, mathematics, social studies, science, STEM and theater arts.

-Perpich Center for Arts Education partners with MDE to provide the Theater Arts area awards, which is outlined further down the page.
-Other award areas and submission requirements for students and schools, can be found on the MDE website.
+Perpich Center for Arts Education partners with MDE to provide the Theater Arts area awards, which is outlined below.
+Other award areas and submission requirements for students and schools can be found on the MDE website.